oirlab/KOA_Middleware/docs/source/database.rst

 *Note the minimum requirement will likely change as these protocols are further developed.*

+Below is a simple example for creating a new ORM for an instrument called `MyInstrument` (e.g. HISPEC).

 .. code-block:: python

    from sqlalchemy.orm import Mapped from sqlalchemy.orm import mapped_column
-   from sqlalchemy import String, Float,  Boolean from sqlalchemy.orm import declarative_base import uuid import datetime from koa_middleware import CalibrationORM
+   from sqlalchemy import String, Float, Boolean from sqlalchemy.orm import declarative_base import uuid from koa_middleware import CalibrationORM
    _Base = declarative_base()

-   # Generate a UUID for the namespace using a hash of the unique string
-   UUID_NAMESPACE = uuid.uuid5(uuid.NAMESPACE_DNS, "HISPEC_DRP")

    class MyCalibrationORM(CalibrationORM, _Base):
       # Can be any valid table name
-      __tablename__ = "calibrations"
+      __tablename__ = "MyInstrument"

       # Unique identifier for the calibration
       id: Mapped[uuid.UUID] = mapped_column(String(36), primary_key=True)